RyanTmi/M1-TP_PDE/README.md

 To use this repository effectively, it is necessary to also install the [pyde_fem](https://github.com/RyanTmi/pyde_fem) Python package that the practical works utilize.
 The package is currently in the testing phase and is hosted on PyPI Test.

-To use this repository effectively, it is necessary to also install the Python package that the practical works utilize.
-The package is currently in the testing phase and is hosted on PyPI Test.

 You can install the package using pip with the following command:

 ```shell